1stco/PayamGostarDocs/Other/Mds/Sample.md

 Block Quotes sample:

+> Dorothy followed her through many of the beautiful rooms in her castle.
+>
+> The Witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with wood.

 > Headers break on their ownt
 >
 > Note that headers don't need line continuation characters as they are block elements and automatically break.
 Only text lines require the double spaces for single line breakst.